bramley/phplist-plugin-viewbrowser/README.md

 ## Version history ##

     version     Description
-    2014-10-02  Keep the original document type
+    2014-10-14  Provide anonymous page, support sending campaign from a webpage 2014-10-02  Keep the original document type
     2014-09-18  Handle embedded template images, allow other plugins to transform the email 2014-08-16  The view page is now a plugin public page for phplist 3.0.7